Getting Started

 - Per-note content toggles: note text, rating, note type, address

-- Notification grouping: Individual, By Place, or All
+- Notification grouping: Off, Place, or All

 - Cooldown timer (30 min to 24 hours)